Cartridge Heaters, Pencil Heaters, Rod Heaters

 - The magnesium oxide is thoroughly compacted to a predetermined density.
 The density is very important, as it results in the best combination of high dielectric strength and efficient, fast heat transfer.

-- Stainless Steel is used as the standard sheath material on our cartridge heaters because it provides maximum protection against high temperature oxidation and corrosion from a broad range of chemicals and atmospheres.
-Maximum Sheath Temperature is 1500°F.
+- Stainless Steel is used as the standard sheath material on our cartridge heaters because it provides maximum protection against high-temperature oxidation and corrosion from a broad range of chemicals and atmospheres.
+The maximum Sheath Temperature is 1500°F.